 - ‘Arrows’ group to support ambitious applications

-Watch our video here to find out more about the enrichment opportunities which are avialable to our sixth form students
+Watch our video here to find out more about the enrichment opportunities which are available to our sixth form students

 Wherever possible we offer our students opportunities for learning outside the classroom, whether this be on a field trip or through visiting speakers and experts.
 In addition, we ensure each cohort of students has the opportunity to attend at least one national university and apprenticeships fair.

 Click below to see our photo galleries of our students engaging in a range of the activities we offer;

 All students will complete a week-long work experience placement, usually at the end of Year 12.
 Students will be required to research and secure their own placements (taking into account their interests and possible career paths) and to provide details of these to Miss Hunt; this is so appropriate Health and Safety checks can be carried out and placements secured.
 As set dates are provided for work experience, any placements that occur at other times during the school year are unlikely to be an authorised absence.

-You can find out more about a whole school careers programme here.
+You can find out more about our whole school careers programme here.

 Celebrations and Wellbeing

-Our Sixth Form students also enjoy a wide variety of celebrations throughout the year including the annual Sixth Form Ball, Christmas Jumper Day and visits to Hunstanton or Alton Towers.
+Our Sixth Form students also enjoy a wide variety of celebrations throughout the year including the annual Sixth Form Ball, Christmas Jumper Day and visits to Hunstanton, Go Ape or Alton Towers.